 27. Describe whether and how the agency has involved small businesses in the development of the proposed rules.
-The bureau involved small businesses through the rules review process.
-An email blast was sent out to stakeholders and licensees with a rule/code proposal form giving them four weeks to get any rule changes submitted and an advisory meeting was held with stakeholders and licensees invited.
+The bureau involved small businesses through the rules review committee process.

 A. If small businesses were involved in the development of the rules, please identify the business(es).